bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Responses to Sudden or Transient Events

-If there is a sudden increase in capacity, e.g. due to variable radio capacity, a routing change, or a mobility event, Cubic is designed to utilize the newly available capacity faster than Reno.
+If there is a sudden increase in capacity, e.g. due to variable radio capacity, a routing change, or a mobility event, CUBIC is designed to utilize the newly available capacity faster than Reno.

 On the other hand, if there is a sudden decrease in capacity, Cubic